NETbrew/constructPlanner/README.md

 # Known Issues:
 - When you add a new 'work' and switch from agenda view.
 You first have to switch pages or refresh before the 'work' appears
+- Forgot Your password doesn't work (email service is not set)
+- settings page is empty (no use for it yet...)

 # development environment:
 - MacBook Pro 2022 M1